Graphite under water droplet (David Horsell)

-We are well funded from a range of sources such as EPSRC, MRC, STFC and the European Union.
-In recent years the quality of the work of a number of groups has been highlighted by the EPSRC publications.
-In addition, we have links with many hi-tech commercial companies including Hewlett Packard, QinetiQ, BAE Systems, Hitachi GST and Sharp UK.
+We are well funded from a range of sources such as EPSRC, MRC, STFC and the European Union, and we host the EPSRC's Centre for Doctoral Training in Metamaterials (XM2), which recruits up to 18 students on fully-funded studentships per year.
+In addition, we have links with many hi-tech commercial companies including DSTL, QinetiQ, BAE Systems, Hitachi GST and Sharp UK.

-Why study postgraduate Physics and Astronomy at Exeter?
+Why study for a PhD in Physics and Astronomy at Exeter?

-- 8th in the UK for world leading and internationally excellent research1
+- 8th in the UK for world leading and internationally excellent research

-- 5th in the UK for Physical Science in The Sunday Times University Guide 2013
+- 9th in the UK for Physics & Astronomy in The Complete University Guide 2016

 - Multimillion pound investment in ultra fast lasers, nano-fabrication, bio-imaging, clean-rooms and computing facilities